ProbTom/stats.fm-booster/README.md

 This program generates fake Spotify streaming data in JSON format, which you can import into StatsFM.
 It allows you to simulate streams for any track, album, or artist by providing a Spotify ID or link.

+I highly recommend using the discord bot if you dont care about bulk mode.

 **Note**: StatsFM does not currently verify the legitimacy of imported data, but excessive use of this tool may result in a ban.
 Use responsibly!

 ---